Ising model: Three dimensions

 In three as in two dimensions, the most studied case of the Ising model is the translation-invariant model on a cubic lattice with nearest-neighbor coupling in the zero magnetic field.
 Many theoreticians searched for an analytical three-dimensional solution for many decades, which would be analogous to Onsager's solution in the two-dimensional case.
 Such a solution has not been found until now, although there is no proof that it may not exist.
 In three dimensions, the Ising model was shown to have a representation in terms of non-interacting fermionic strings by Alexander Polyakov and Vladimir Dotsenko.
 This construction has been carried on the lattice, and the continuum limit, conjecturally describing the critical point, is unknown.

-Phase transition

-In three as in two dimensions, Peierl's argument shows that there is a phase transition.
+In three as in two dimensions, Peierls' argument shows that there is a phase transition.
 This phase transition is rigorously known to be continuous (in the sense that correlation length diverges and the magnetization goes to zero), and is called the critical point.
 It is believed that the critical point can be described by a renormalization group fixed point of the Wilson-Kadanoff renormalization group transformation.
 It is also believed that the phase transition can be described by a three-dimensional unitary conformal field theory, as evidenced by Monte Carlo simulations, exact diagonalization results in quantum models, and quantum field theoretical arguments.
 Although it is an open problem to establish rigorously the renormalization group picture or the conformal field theory picture, theoretical physicists have used these two methods to compute the critical exponents of the phase transition, which agree with the experiments and with the Monte Carlo simulations.
 This conformal field theory describing the three-dimensional Ising critical point is under active investigation using the method of the conformal bootstrap.
 This method currently yields the most precise information about the structure of the critical theory (see Ising critical exponents).

-Istrail's NP-completeness result for the general spin glass model

 In 2000, Sorin Istrail of Sandia National Laboratories proved that the spin glass Ising model on a nonplanar lattice is NP-complete.
-That is, assuming P ≠ NP, the general spin glass Ising model is exactly solvable only in planar cases, so solutions for dimensions higher that two are also intractable.
+That is, assuming P ≠ NP, the general spin glass Ising model is exactly solvable only in planar cases, so solutions for dimensions higher than two are also intractable.
 Istrail's result only concerns the spin glass model with spatially varying couplings, and tells nothing about Ising's original ferromagnetic model with equal couplings.

 Four dimensions and above

 In any dimension, the Ising model can be productively described by a locally varying mean field.
 The field is defined as the average spin value over a large region, but not so large so as to include the entire system.
 The field still has slow variations from point to point, as the averaging volume moves.
 These fluctuations in the field are described by a continuum field theory in the infinite system limit.
+The accuracy of this approximation improves as the dimension becomes larger.
+A deeper understanding of how the Ising model behaves, going beyond mean-field approximations, can be achieved using renormalization group methods.